 Ven.
 Trin-la started studying the Dharma at Langri Tangpa Centre in 2001 and was ordained as a nun in 2008.
 She loves to cook for friends and host Sangha Luncheons at the Centre, and she looks after LTC visitors as if they were her special guests.
 Ven.
 Trin-la is passionate about travel, especially visiting Dharma centres overseas.
 When she gets a chance, on the weekends she likes to walk and read by the river.

 Ven.
 Tseten is keenly interested in how Buddhism is evolving & adapting to western culture, particularly as she facilitates the presence of the Dharma in the classroom for the new generation of western Buddhists.
+She leads guided meditations, and contributes in running the Mindful Families activities.

 Have you ever wondered what a day in the life of a western monk or nun is like?
 You might imagine a life of quiet contemplation, or perhaps study and retreat, but it can often be the exact opposite – a whirlwind of visits to the sick, email questions, hours of travelling, battles with technology, and family duties.